praveenraam/DailyCodingNote/README.md

-# ObsidianNotes
+# Obsidian Notes

-## Contains my notes and dailywork i did on it
+## Contains my notes and daily work I did on it